mendix/cf-mendix-buildpack/DEVELOPING.md

 * `etc` : Configuration templates for e.g. nginx and M2EE live here
 * `lib` : A forked version of M2EE Tools suited for the cloud lives here, used for working with the Mendix Runtime
 * `tests` : All test code lives here

+The following directories are not included in the repositoty, but are used in the development process:

+* `build` : Working directory for building the buildpack
+* `dist` : The final build artifact lives here
-* `vendor` : All vendorized dependencies live here
+* `vendor` : All [vendorized dependencies](#vendoring-external-dependencies) live here

 ## Prerequisites